How To Carry Helmet On A Bicycle?

 KEEPER 06158 48KEEPER 06158 48″ Super Duty Bungee Cord with Carabiner HookCHECK CURRENT PRICE

-You can always store your helmet on a bike by attaching the helmet with the bike with a carabiner hook.
+You can always store your helmet on a bicycle by attaching the helmet to the bike with a carabiner hook.
 We highly recommend taking a carabiner clip with a bungee cord as these offer more flexibility that can help you store the helmet more conveniently.

 In this regard, we highly recommend the KEEPER bungee cord with a carabiner clip.
 This one comes with a 48” long cord that’ll allow you to rest the helmet however you want to.
 As it’s a bungee cord, it can even be stretched if necessary and can be used for other purposes as well.